salieri009/MyTechPortFolio/docs/Contributing/Documentation-Standards.md

   ```

 - **Link Text**: Use descriptive link text
-  - ✅ "See the Getting Started guide"
+  - ??"See the Getting Started guide"
-  - ❌ "Click here"
+  - ??"Click here"

 ### Tables